WRansohoff/HolidayStarLights/README.md

 In a nutshell, the application drives a string of `WS2812B` 'NeoPixel' LEDs from the `SPI1` peripheral connected to pin `B5`.

 Nothing special there, but the application expects the LEDs to be split into groups and sandwiched between acrylic shapes, with those shapes connecting to one another in a string.
-So, given the number of stars and the number of LEDs in each star, it will generate a cycling pattern of various lighting effects for each individual star (once it is finished).
+So it generates cycling patterns of lighting effects, given the number of stars and the number of LEDs in each star.

 [ TODO: Add a picture ]